-Cerebral palsy is an umbrella-like term that describes chronic non-progressive disorders impairing control of movement that first appear as an infant.
-Cerebral palsy generally does not get worse over time.
+Cerebral palsy is an umbrella term that describes chronic non-progressive disorders impairing movement control that first appears as an infant.

-As a result, patients with the ataxic cerebral palsy sometimes ambulate with jerking movements and a wide-based gait.
+As a result, patients with ataxic cerebral palsy sometimes ambulate with jerking movements and a wide-based gait.
 These patients may also suffer from tremors that can complicate the performance of daily activities that require fine motor function.
-Ataxic CP may also cause loss of oral control that results in difficulties with speech and with chewing and swallowing.
+Ataxic CP may also cause loss of oral control, resulting in speech, chewing, and swallowing difficulties.

 What Are the Symptoms of Ataxic Cerebral Palsy?

 Ataxic cerebral palsy is caused by damage to the brain cells during childbirth or pregnancy.
 Like all cells in the body, brain cells require a constant flow of oxygen and blood.
 Even a short-term interruption of oxygen and blood flow to the brain during pregnancy or childbirth can result in damage and decay to brain cells.
-It this damage to the delicate cells of the brain that eventually causes ataxic cerebral palsy.
-There are a number of well-known events during labor and delivery that can potentially cause cerebral palsy:
+This damage to the delicate cells of the brain eventually causes ataxic cerebral palsy.
+Several well-known events during labor and delivery can potentially cause cerebral palsy:

 The core symptoms of ataxic cerebral palsy are uncontrolled or uncoordinated movements.
-In fact, the word "ataxia" literally means incoordination or lack of order and control.
-The movements of a child with ataxic CP will often appear disorganized, imprecise or sometimes jerky.
-This lack of control caused by ataxic CP is most noticeable when attempting to perform certain voluntary, coordinated movements such as picking things up or walking fast.
+In fact, the word “ataxia” literally means incoordination or lack of order and control.
+The movements of a child with ataxic CP will often appear disorganized, imprecise, or sometimes jerky.
+This lack of control caused by ataxic CP is most noticeable when performing specific voluntary, coordinated movements, such as picking things up or walking fast.
 The most apparent symptoms of ataxic CP are: